ponylang/ponylang-website/content/blog/last-week-in-pony-071821.md

 +++
 draft = false
 author = "theobutler"
 description = "Version 0.43.0 of ponylang/ponyc has been released.
-A video of the 10th edition of the Pony Virtual User Group (VUG) is available. libressl and openssl builder Docker images have been updated." categories = [
+A video of the 10th edition of the Pony Virtual User Group (VUG) is available.
+LibreSSL and OpenSSL builder Docker images have been updated." categories = [
     "Last Week in Pony",
 ]